 Sensory integration is used to improve the way the brain processes and adapts to sensory information as opposed to teaching specific skills.
-Sensory integration involves activities that alance/motion) proprioceptive (visual/sight) and tactile (touch) stimuli provide vestibular (balance/motion), proprioceptive (visual/sight) and tactile (touch) stimuli which are selected to match specific sensory processing deficits of the recipient.
+Sensory integration involves activities that provide vestibular (balance/motion), proprioceptive (visual/sight) and tactile (touch) stimuli which are selected to match specific sensory processing deficits of the recipient.